conda/conda/docs/source/install/quick.rst

 install, update and uninstall.
 If you have any problems, please see the full installation instructions.

-TIP: If you prefer to have the over 100 open source packages included with Anaconda, and have 20 minutes and the disk space required, you can download Anaconda simply by replacing the word “Miniconda” with “Anaconda” in the examples below.
+TIP: If you prefer to have the over 100 open source packages included with Anaconda, and have a few minutes and the disk space required, you can download Anaconda simply by replacing the word “Miniconda” with “Anaconda” in the examples below.